Browse Dictionary: Letter “P”

 pakaṛi

-having held, having seized, having captured; by holding, by seizing, by capturing.
+having held, having grabbed, having seized; by holding, by grabbing, by seizing.

 Grammar: perfect participle (adverb).